Cannon-Thurston Maps for Kleinian Groups: Introduction

 For ease of exposition, throughout this paper, we shall often first work out the problem for free groups and then indicate the generalization to arbitrary finitely generated Kleinian groups.

 {\bf Acknowledgments:} I am grateful to Jean-Pierre Otal for suggesting the problem of finding point pre-images of the Cannon-Thurston map for handlebodies; and for giving me a copy of his thesis \cite{otal-thesis}, where the structure of Cannon-Thurston maps for handlebody groups is conjectured.
-I would also like to thank the referee for several suggestions and corrections.
-This work is partly supported by a CEFIPRA Indo-French Research grant 4301-1.
+I thank Ken Bromberg for explaining the grafting construction in \cite{bromberg-proj} and the proof in the Appendix to me.
+I would also like to thank the referee for detailed suggestions and corrections.
+Research of the author is supported in part by CEFIPRA Indo-French Research grant 4301-1 and in part by a DST JC Bose Fellowship.